woodcock3/lcc11-emails/src/emails/citizenship-group-ceremony.md

 - photographic ID (for example a passport, driving licence or biometric residence permit)
 - this confirmation email

+This ceremony is a group ceremony.
+Each new citizens can bring 1 guest with them.

 ## The Ceremony
 You will be welcomed into British Citizenship by the West Yorkshire Lieutenancy or the Lord Mayor.
 During the ceremony you will repeat the oath and pledge after a registrar.
 A copy of the oath and pledge is below.
 Upon completion of your pledge of commitment, you will become a British citizen.